neko3703/NekoBot/README.md

 # Neko Code - Your Discord Companion

-ニキータ・パリーク is a versatile Discord bot equipped with a multitude of features.
+Neko Code is a versatile Discord bot equipped with a multitude of features.
 It excels in various tasks, including moderation, mini-games, and unique commands like weather updates, daily NASA images, and more.

 ## Features